-Michael Dodson and St. Paul's United Methodist Jail and Prison Ministry will hold a forum day Monday to inform the public about everything at stake in Amendment 4.
+Michael Dodson and St. Paul's United Methodist Jail and Prison Ministry is hosting a forum Monday to inform the public about everything at stake in Amendment 4.

-The forum will feature a panel of lawyers, civil rights activists, and educators.
+The Florida Forum On Restoration of Voting Rights Amendment 4 will feature a panel of lawyers, civil rights activists and educators.

-Michael Dodson, the organizer and prison and jail minister for St. Paul's says that the current law is all a larger part of Florida's civil right's history.
+Michael Dodson, the organizer and prison and jail minister for St. Paul's, says the current law is all a larger part of Florida's civil right's history.

-"The current system owes itself to a scheme that was in response to a number of African Americans being able to vote after Reconstruction," said Dodson.
+"The current system owes itself to a scheme that was in response to a number of African Americans being able to vote after Reconstruction," Dodson said.
 "We see this a leftover of Jim Crow in Florida.
 That lends itself to being the largest civil rights issue we've ever had to vote for on the Florida ballot."